-ONB offers a Talent Recruitment team.
+ONB offers a Workforce Strategy team.
 That’s a value-added service no other Canadian jurisdiction is providing.

 I think that’s an amazing service you’re providing for clients.
 I don’t know of any other economic development agencies offering anything similar, to be honest.

 Among the top challenges facing North American tech companies is finding good talent.
-Having an organization like ONB serve as a talent recruitment group, and provide immigration support, is a huge advantage.
+Having an organization like ONB serve as a workforce strategy group, and provide immigration support, is a huge advantage.